GajenderChaudhary/CCI_prompt_engineering_project/README.md

 Author: Gajender Chaudhary

+All Suggestions and Inputs are welcome:

+Contact -

+gajenderchaudhary@protonmail.com,
-Mail: gajenderchaudhary@protonmail.com, gajender.chaudhary@sopp.iitd.ac.in
+gajender.chaudhary@sopp.iitd.ac.in

 ## Project Details

 This project is a sub-part of a Ph.D. thesis at School of Public Policy, IIT Delhi, that maps out the evolution of competition policy in India through primary analysis of Competition
 Commission of India and its interaction with global trends.
 This is a work in progress undergoing a trial-and-error approach where different computational techniques are being explored to optimize the relevant information that can be extracted from the available CCI orders and its linking with the larger political economy trends in India.
 The orders passed by the Competition Commission of India are downloaded from the Competition Commission of India website and have been queried using prominent OpenAI Models like GPT-3.5 Turbo, and GPT-4.

 Till now in this project (May 2024), various prompts have been tested on the CCI orders to create a performance assessment of these models on such publicly available documents.
-There are several lessons learned in this project till now and scope for improvement has been identified.
-However, the code and workflow shared in this repository can serve as useful guide for others to pursue such engagements of their own.
+There are several lessons learned in this project till now and the scope for further improvement has been identified and remains an ongoing endeavour.
+A major caveat here should be mentioned as the responses from LLMs have been extracted very recently (mid-May 2024).
+The later stage which deals with the processing of results obtained from LLMs is a haste exercise meant solely to gain a primitive sense of aggregated results and generate a feedback loop for further prompt refinement and aggregated trends generation.
+Nonetheless, the code and workflow shared in this repository can serve as useful guides for others to pursue such engagements of their own.

 ## Data Description

-The orders downloaded from the Competition Commission of India website are referred to as antitrust orders, as they are meant to address the issue of anti-competitive agreements under section 3 of the CCI Act, 2002, and abuse of dominant position under section 4 of CCI Act, 2002.
+The orders downloaded from the Competition Commission of India website are referred to as antitrust orders as they address the issue of anti-competitive agreements under section 3 of the CCI Act, 2002, and abuse of dominant position under section 4 of CCI Act, 2002.

 There are a total of **1162** CCI documents for the period of 2010 to 2022 which are mainly composed of the following sections: Section 26(1), Section 26(2), Section 26(6), and Section 27 which represent different stages of the case progression and the outlook of the judgment.